Mart7Mcfl7/K1-Max-Various-Changes/README.md

+If you use this code in your project, a credit/mention would be appreciated.
+Please reach out and contribute if you can!

 # K1 Max Custom Enhancements

 This repository contains custom modifications, optimized binaries, and configuration backups specifically tailored for the Creality K1 Max.